 There is an argument that is consistently given regarding the religious versus secular nature of the United States.
 The most common phrasing from one side is that this is a “Christian nation.”
-Opponents of this position state that we are in fact not a “Christian nation” but a secular nation founded on the understanding that freedom of religion, in order to be fully recognized and experienced, must include the government in all forms, stepping away from any sort of position where it seems they are favoring one religious belief over another, or seeking to deny equal freedom to differing beliefs.
+Opponents of this position state that we are in fact not a “Christian nation” but a secular nation founded on the understanding that freedom of religion, in order to be fully recognized and experienced, must include the government in all forms stepping away from any sort of position where it seems they are favoring one religious belief over another or seeking to deny equal freedom to differing beliefs.

 This argument has been spoken about vocally and passionately from both sides, but only one side is actually correct.
 I think the confusion lays in the need to gain a better understanding of the difference between being “Culturally Christian” and being “Religiously Christian”.
 If these two terms can be defined and explained, I think that it would be possible to understand where the concept of being a Christian nation is actually rooted and in what way it can be viewed correctly.

 The argument that is often given when describing the United States as a Christian Nation is that it was founded on Judeo-Christian tradition.
-Rather than take this argument and dissemble it, as such has already been done, I would instead like to explain how that point is true, but irrelevant.
-Then, I will explain afterwards why this claim that the United States was founded on Judeo-Christian tradition and beliefs is incorrect.
+Rather than take this argument and dissemble it, as such has already been done, I would instead like to explain how that point is true but irrelevant.
+Then, I will explain afterward why this claim that the United States was founded on Judeo-Christian tradition and beliefs is incorrect.

 The first thing that must be done when explaining sides to an argument is to make sure the words and terms are clearly defined and understood.
 Being Religiously Christian means that you define your personal religious or spiritual beliefs as Christian, that you practice Christianity, and adhere to the tenets of the Christian faith, however your particular denomination chooses to define them.

 Being Culturally Christian is different.
 All over the globe, there are different cultures and each culture is flavored or framed by the dominant religious beliefs of the people, especially by the people in power.
-Just because a region is culturally dominated by a particular religion does not mean that is the only practiced religion, or even the only acceptable religion of that area.
-It just means that as a culture, that is the religious system that has had the most influence on that particular group of people, that region, that race, or that ethnicity.
+Just because a region is culturally dominated by a particular religion does not mean that is the only practiced religion or even the only acceptable religion of that area.
+It just means that as a culture that is the religious system that has had the most influence on that particular group of people, that region, that race, or that ethnicity.
 Asia is culturally Buddhist.
 India is culturally Hindu.
 The Middle East is culturally Islamic.
 Europe is culturally Christian, either Catholic or Protestant depending on different areas.
 Central and South America are culturally Catholic, Sub-Saharan African tribes are culturally animistic and focus on ancestor reverence, and Haiti is culturally Vodoun.
 Culturally, the United States can be considered Christian.